-I've been making my lamps for twelve years now.
+I've been making my lamps for fifteen years now.
 What a time it's been.
 My work has taken me on many adventures and I've met many amazing people.
 It has led me to open a shop, start a blog and write a book.
 The best thing of all though is that it allows my love of making things and my motivation to create more beauty in the world to be at the heart of everything I do.
-It allows getting out in the woods with my camera or marvelling at a wild flower to become part of every day.
+It allows getting out in the woods with my camera or marveling at a wild flower to become part of every day.

 I'm from Leeds originally but I found great inspiration in the countryside when I studied 'Crafts' at Carmarthen college in West Wales.
 I lived in Laugharne for many years, raising my two small children, sketching and drawing in the fields and woodland and gathering my ideas.
 When my children became of school age we moved back up North settling in Hebden Bridge.